WICG/webcomponents/proposals/DOM-Parts-Declarative-Template.md

-It may be challenging to implement `<template>` parsing of `{{}}` for compatability reasons, so there may need to be restrictions such as only aweb llowing this template syntax in a new API like `createTemplateWithParts()`.
+It may be challenging to implement `<template>` parsing of `{{}}` for compatability reasons, so there may need to be restrictions such as only allowing this template syntax in a new API like `createTemplateWithParts()`.